What is Preventive Dental Care?

 How often should I see my dentist?

-Poor oral hygiene can lead to a variety of dental and medical problems such as inflammation, dementia, bone loss, heart disease, arthritis, strokes and more.
+Poor oral hygiene can lead to a variety of dental and medical problems.
+These problems include inflammation, dementia, bone loss, heart disease, arthritis, strokes and more.
 Routine checkups and teeth cleanings can lower a persons’ risk of developing many chronic illnesses while helping to ensure a healthy oral environment.

 The general rule of thumb for healthy people with a low risk of developing cavities or gum disease is to see their dentist about once a year.
-People with a high risk of dental disease such as smokers or diabetics might need to visit more frequently – up to every three or four months, or as recommended by the dentist.
-To schedule an appointment with Dr. Glenn Sperbeck call 310-670-6944 or to learn more visit our website.
+People with a high risk of dental disease such as smokers or diabetics might need to visit more frequently.
+Sometimes as frequently as every three or four months, or as recommended by the dentist.
+To schedule an appointment with Dr. A.J.
+Boyajian call 310-670-6944 or to learn more visit our website.